nicholasreinaldo/LuminaEcommerce/README.md

 Welcome to Lumina, an e-commerce platform designed to provide a seamless skin care products shopping experience for users and robust management capabilities for admins.

-This website is designed for Binar Academy Gold Challenge level project which features admin-side product listing management.
+This website is designed for Binar Academy Gold Challenge level project which features customer-side product listing and admin-side product listing management.

 ## Product Demo